 Advanced Standing Policy

-Jefferson Community College recognizes that a standard curriculum for Paramedic education is required by the New York State Department of Health (National Standard Curriculum).
+Jefferson Community College recognizes that a standard curriculum for Paramedic education is required by the New York State Department of Health (National Educational Standards).
 Thus, in compliance with New York State Department of Health guidelines and sound academic practices, credit for prior learning will be granted to New York State Certified EMS providers as follows:

 NYS Certified Paramedics

 Students applying to the Paramedic A.A.S. degree program who are current NYS Certified Paramedics will be granted credit for equivalent course work.
 After providing appropriate documentation (a copy of valid NYS Paramedic card and an official letter mailed directly from the NYS DOH to Jefferson Community College), the student will receive credit for EMS 150 (7.0 credits), EMS 170 (8.5 credits), EMS 250 (11 credits), EMS 270 (8.5 credits), and EMS 275 (1 credit), for a total of 36 credits.

 Paramedics certified in another state, or by the National Registry, will be evaluated on a case by case basis.
 Individuals should contact the Paramedic Program Director for direction.

 Students applying to the Paramedic Degree program who are current NYS Certified Emergency Medical Technician will be granted credit for equivalent course work.
 After providing appropriate documentation (a copy of valid card and an official letter mailed directly from the NYS DOH or National Registry of EMTs to Jefferson Community College), the student will receive credit for EMS 121 (8.5 credits), to be applied towards required free elective coursework.